 $10 gets you dinner and a vote.
 100% of the sale of your ticket goes to the micro-grant.

 Do I need to buy a ticket?

 Yes.
 Everyone needs to book their tickets online beforehand.
-Tickets to the event will go on sale on Eventbrite on Tuesday 21st August.
+Tickets to the event will be sold on Eventbrite.

 Folllow us on facebook and subscribe to our mailing list to stay up to date and get notified.

 Our dinners happen in an open plan area at the Hamilton Hill Community Hub.
 We have some chairs, but a limited amount.
 Feel free to bring a pillow or something more comfortable to site on.
 Most likely you will be standing or sitting on the floor.